JeffreyZhuang/Autopilot-documentation/README.md

 - You can calibrate mag and accel by sending raw data through telemetry...
 GCS requests or there is a calibration page before the parameters page
 - Only 50Hz PWM servos
 - No flaps or landing gear, only aileron elevator rudder throttle
-- Must use Optical flow and does not support baro-only operation
+- Choose between Optical flow and baro-only operation
+- NO RUDDER

 # Sensors
 - Gyroscope